JingoBongo/creditworthiness_service/README.md

 TODO

+Front gateway:
+it needs to have at least these 2 features:
+1. provide documentation about what this fuse instance can provide and how to use it in general
+2. redirect everything.
+   for now this redirect thing simply means literal redirecting to new url.
+I don't necessarily want this
+    because localhost urls exist and user won't see them from other PC.
+If this way of doing things is kept below logic should be implemented:
+1 gateway should get list of all services for all urls.
+2 gateway should harvest and store time to time all available routs that those services can provide 3 gateway should fully mimic the request while redirecting 4 gateway should handle multiple instances of same service BUT report same routes in DIFFERENT services

+Back Gateway will have no urls problems i think.

+Gateways should be a valid way for any service/user to call for another service. this should be 100% dynamical

 implement concatenator for logs and hide the result into zip file (this WILL be a disaster to make)

 refactor flask_child a bit